flipp-oss/deimos/README.md

   # List of topics to compact before sending, i.e. only send the
   # last message with any given key in a batch.
 This is an optimization
   # which mirrors what Kafka itself will do with compaction turned on
   # but only within a single batch.
+You can also specify :all to
+  # compact all topics.
   config.db_producer.compact_topics = ['topic1', 'topic2']
   # Configure the metrics provider (see below).
   config.metrics = Deimos::Metrics::Mock.new({ tags: %w(env:prod my_tag:another_1) })